 Showing what you can do or what you have done is always easier and more effective than just talking about what you may be able to do.

-8. Marketing Properties is Your Job Now Too
+8. Marketing Properties Is Your Job Now too

 Don’t think that you can just list a property and that it will sell quickly.
 While people may be able to find a property online or may drive by a property and develop an interest in it, this may not be enough to generate offers and close a sale.
 You will need to list the house on Facebook, Twitter and other networks to cast as wide of a net as possible.

 Holding open houses is another great way to market a property and generate some buzz for it.
-If you aren’t talking up a property whenever you get the chance, you are doing a disservice to yourself as well as to your client.
+If you aren’t talking up property whenever you get the chance, you are doing a disservice to yourself as well as to your client.

 9. Start an Affiliate Program